Sovos Docs

 SBDH - Invoice / Lifecycle

-The Standard Business Document Header (SBDH) must be created using the following values:
+The SBDH must be created using the following values:

 Note: